DOI-ONRR/blog-nrrd/src/pages/modernize-government-website/index.md

 We used this initial prototype in our [wireframe study](https://github.com/DOI-ONRR/research/tree/main/onnr-dot-gov-research/08_WireframeStudy).
 Our goal for this study was to gauge whether this new design was effective at allowing users to complete their tasks.

-The results of this study were overall positive, but we found areas we could improve upon.
+The overall results of this study were positive, but we found areas we could improve upon.
 We conducted a study just on contacts and held a [contacts design studio](https://blog-nrrd.doi.gov/contacts/).
 Revisions to the [contact pages](https://github.com/DOI-ONRR/research/tree/main/onnr-dot-gov-research/10_contacts_survey) and the addition of [troubleshooting pages](https://blog-nrrd.doi.gov/troubleshooting/) were a result of this user research.

 ### Finalized design
 We used the results of our wireframe research, as well as the discovery research, to determine the final design.
 We used the data we collected to justify when and why we changed the site in a specific way.
 We let the research results make the decisions for us, and we worked through the redesign in the most unbiased way possible.
 During the research, if we noticed multiple users struggling with something, we would make design changes to resolve that issue and seek feedback on the changes.

 Since Shannon was our only designer at the time and her background is focused on information architecture and interaction design, we needed help with the visual design aspect of the website redesign.
 We posted a project on [Open Opportunities](https://openopps.usajobs.gov/) seeking a candidate with visual design skills, and selected Alex Budz.
 We provided Alex with the wireframes, agency logo, and other information to help us give the redesigned website visual appeal.
 Alex presented her ideas and iteratively developed a style tile template.
 We also worked with [Virtual Student Federal Service](https://careers.state.gov/interns-fellows/virtual-student-federal-service/) interns for several of the other redesign projects mentioned throughout this blog post.

 Once Shannon applied all the user research-based changes to the wireframes, she applied the visual design to the prototypes be more reflective of what the live site will look like.
-The SMEs had another round of reviewing and approving this revised prototype design
+The SMEs had another round of reviewing and approving this revised prototype design.

 ![Screencapture of the revised prototype design](./Prototype2.png)